tommy-pea/tommy-pea.me/Engineering/WSP/wsp.md

 ---

-I have worked at WSP for three years
+I have worked at WSP for three years, most recently as a Transport Net Zero Consultant at WSP UK, based in London.
-I am currently a Transport Net Zero Consultant at WSP UK, based in London.
+Some of the projects I have been involved in are detailed below.